 In Ancient Egypt Heka (Hike) was the patron of magic and therefore also of medicine.
 The Egyptian word for magic was “heka” (which literally means “using the Ka”) and Heka was the personification of magic.
 His name (and the word magic) were depicted as a twist of flax and a pair of raised arms.
 The flax was often placed with the arms, and was thought to resembles two snakes.
 According to myth, Heka fought and conquered two serpents, and so two intertwined serpents became symbolic of his power.
-This symbol is still associated with medicine today.

 He was generally considered to be the son of Menhet and Khnum and the three formed the triad of Latopolis (Esna) in Upper Egypt.
 He was also popular in Heliopolis where he was described as the son of Atum because of the latter´s association with Khnum.